sct-pipeline/gm-challenge/README.md

 - Compute `Contrast` by dividing the mean signal in the GM by that in the WM, on a slice-by-slice basis and then average across slices.

+## Analysis on the spine-generic dataset

+A similar analysis can also be run on the spine-generic dataset.
+However, given that only one scan was available, the processing script is slightly different and was called: `process_data_spinegeneric.sh`.

+After running this script, figures can be generated using: XXX [TODO]

 ## Simulations

 * [simu_create_phantom.py](./simu_create_phantom.py): Generate synthetic phantom